christine-phunt/Book-app/readme.md

 ### Basics

 These are examples of common problems solved by software.
 You might have to build one of these one day, if so, you can use this as a starting block.
 You can use what you find here, or ignore all of it, that's on you.
-These at least, work and will get the job done.

 These patterns work and will get the job done.
 Use them as a foundation to build on.

 These can be the basic building blocks that you use in your project to get going in the right direction.

-*KISS - Keep it simple _silly_*: Don't make anything more complicated than it needs to be.
-These patterns are dead simple - they work.
+**KISS - Keep it simple _silly_**: Don't make anything more complicated than it needs to be.
+These patterns are dead simple - and they just work.

 ### Quickstart